PlagueHO/CosmosDB/docs/Get-CosmosDbUri.md

 PS C:\>$uri = Get-CosmosDbUri -Account 'MyAzureCosmosDB' -BaseUri 'localhost'
 ```

-Generates the URI for accessing a CosmosDB emulator account
+Generates the URI for accessing a Cosmos DB emulator account
 on the localhost.

 ## PARAMETERS

 ### -Account

-This is the name of the CosmosDB Account to get the URI
+This is the name of the Cosmos DB Account to get the URI
 for.

 ```yaml